jstrohschein/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.

+  - relational databases are divided into rows and columns where each row has a unique id whereas a non-relational database are document-oriented and don't require any structure because they are designed to stare data as JSON-like documents

 2. Why do tables need a Primary Key?

+  - because it uniquely identifies each row when performing queries on a relational database
+  -
 3. What is the name given to a table column that references the Primary Key on another table?

+  - foreign key

 4. What do we need in order to have a _many to many_ relationship between two tables?

+  - An intersection entity

 ## Instructions